 The Gateway Programme encourages ambition, challenge and excellence.
 Experiences have an important contribution to make, but finance is often a constraint.
 This funding is intended for students who have participated within the Gateway Programme and who want to build their skills, resilience and experience further through their own challenging interests.

-You can find out how our award holders spent their funding in 2015 by visiting the Gateway Challenges Funding microsite.
-Information about applying is circulated in Lent term and the deadline for applications are made in April/May.
+You can find out how our award holders spent their funding in recent years by visiting our dedicated Gateway Challenges Funding blog.
+Information about applying is circulated in Lent term and the deadline for applications are made in May each year.